Backgrounder: Whose Lives Matter?

 “Truth hurts no cause that is just.”—Mohatma Gandhi

-During the holidays, a headline in Minnesota’s largest newspaper, the Star Tribune, read: “‘All Lives Matter’ Ornament at Minnesota Store Sparks Online Backlash.”
-The newspaper reported that a shopper took a picture of the ornament, available at Gertens Garden Center, and posted it on Facebook.
+During the holidays, Minnesota’s largest newspaper, the Star Tribune, had an article with the headline “‘All Lives Matter’ ornament at Minnesota store sparks online backlash.”
+The Star Tribune reported that a shopper took a picture of the ornament, available at Gertens Garden Center, and posted it on Facebook.

 As a consequence, many negative reviews appeared on the Gertens Facebook page.
 For example, one person remarked that carrying the ornament is “insulting and offensive.”
 The Star Tribune reported that a former president of the Minneapolis NAACP suggested that the local company took “a swipe at the Black Lives Matter movement during the Christmas season.”
 She went on to say that “This time of year is very painful and challenging for family members and loved ones mourning those who have died as a result of police violence.
 Beyond that, it is clear that all lives will not matter until black lives matter in this country.”